Commencing a short little blog post series, to discuss some of the more notable moments in Irish Presidential history.

 Hyde, one of the founders of the Gaelic League, a similar organisation, became a recognised patron of the GAA in 1902, and was one of its major supporters.
 He took part in a crucial fund raising drive for it in North America in 1905, for which the association held numerous dinners in his honour.
-He was well liked and respected member of the GAA, and this continued after his ascension to the Presidency.
+He was a well liked and respected member of the GAA, and this continued after his ascension to the Presidency.
 He was given personal invitations to GAA matches from the leaders of the association, during which he was applauded and hailed.

-On the 13th of November, 1938, Hyde, along with then Taoiseach (Prime Minister) Eamon De Valera and several other members of the government, accepted invitations to attend an association football match between Ireland (that is, Eire, the 26 counties, no all-Ireland soccer team ever having existed) and Poland.
+On the 13th of November, 1938, Hyde, along with then Taoiseach (Prime Minister) Eamon De Valera and several other members of the government, accepted invitations to attend an association football match between Ireland (that is, Eire, the 26 counties, no all-Ireland soccer team ever having existed post 1922) and Poland.
 It was the first time that Hyde had done so, the invitation coming from the Football Association of Ireland (FAI).
 He felt it was appropriate, in his role of head of state, to attend such games and De Valera agreed.
 Ireland won the game 3-1 and their attendance was well noted.

 Hyde was well aware of the potential problems that his attendance would cause, but felt it would be impossible to ignore all invitations from Irish national teams in the course of his seven year term.
 De Valera agreed.
 Further, after receiving the compliments and gratitude of the Polish team and their ambassador, Hyde was certain he had made the right decision.